practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/coersing-types-and-java-lang.md

 # Theory: Specifying Types & java.lang

 Clojure has types that are created dynamically when the code is compiled, with everything being represented by Java objects as its compiled to Java bitecode.

-However you do not need to specify any specific types as Clojure simply infers the type and handles most type collision gracefully.
+Clojure simply infers the type of a value, so types do not need to be specified in code.

 The built in collections (list, map, vector & set) also support mixed types too.

+## Calling Java code

-In our project we are using Jetty, a web application server written in Java.
-As its Java it needs a specific type of object passed as an argument for the port number, in this case an Integer.
-However, when we run the Clojure project, the argument we supply for the port number on the command line is treated as a String object.
-Therefore we need to change the port number from a Java String type to an Java Integer type.
+The Clojure project uses Jetty, a web application server written in Java.
+When calling the `run-jetty` function an Integer typemust be passed to the Java object for the port number.

+When running the Clojure project, the argument supplied for the port number on the command line is treated as a String object.
+Therefore we need to explicitly cast the port number from a Java String type to an Java Integer type.

+## java.lang library

 The `java.lang.` library is part of all Clojure projects, so as we are going to create a Java Integer it makes sense to simply use the `Integer` constructor with a String argument which returns a new Integer object.